mes4849/Udacity_BusinessAnalytics/Projects/Predicting_Diamonds/description.md

 #### Data
 There are two data sets:
-1. 'diamonds.csv' - contains the data used to build the model
+1. "diamonds.csv" - contains the data used to build the model
 2. 'new_diamonds.csv' - contains the data for the diamonds the company would like to purchase